wangershi/analyzeChineseFund/README.md

 The return is annualized and the risk is the variance of return in every day.
 So I get the return and risk for all funds as below.
+The last day I analyze is Dec 2nd, 2020, some results are based on this day.

 ![risk_return_noWatchlist_addAdjustedFund](image/risk_return_noWatchlist_addAdjustedFund.png)